-When Extracorporeal Shockwave Therapy (ESWT) can not be used?
+When Extracorporeal Shockwave Therapy cannot be used?

 ESWT isn’t typically used in pregnant patients and locations of an open growth plate, (where the bone is still growing).
-It’s not currently used in areas where an infection is present, (though there is some early research suggesting ESWT may actually help with infection).
+It’s not currently used in areas where an infection is present, (though there is some early research suggesting shockwaves may actually help with infection).

-The vast majority of recent studies suggest that shockwave is highly effective. most recent independent studies suggest somewhere between a 65% and a 95% “success” range, with values around 80% being the most commonly cited number.
+The vast majority of recent studies suggest that shockwave treatment is highly effective.
+Most recent independent studies suggest somewhere between a 65% and a 95% “success” range, with values around 80% being the most commonly cited number.
 It’s important to note that most of these studies have success rates as determined by the patient, himself, in terms of pain and function.

 We find that our results with the highly accurate piezoelectric technology, are at least this successful.
-The most important factor in getting a good result with ESWT appears to be in selecting appropriate patients most likely to benefit from this technology.
-However, we can’t predict which patients will respond successfully to ESWT and which ones won’t.
+The most important factor in getting a good result with ESWT therapy appears to be in selecting appropriate patients most likely to benefit from this technology.
+However, we can’t predict which patients will respond successfully to the ESWT procedure and which ones won’t.